lidofinance/aave-asteth-incentives-controller/README.md

 This repository contains an implementation of incentives controller for AStETH token in AAVE protocol.
 AAVE protocol allows the use of incentives controllers in their AToken, VariableDebtToken, and StableDebtToken contracts to distribute rewards on a token mint, burn or transfer.
 Lido's integration in AAVE uses a custom implementation of AToken - AStETH.
-This repo contains two types of incentives controller implementation that can be used with AStETH - `AaveIncentivesControllerStub` and `AaveAStETHIncentivesController`.
-AStETH token doesn't allow to change incentives controller after deployment.
-To allow update implementation of incentives controller for AStETH both `AaveIncentivesControllerStub` and `AaveAStETHIncentivesController` inherit `UUPSUpgradable` and `Ownable` contracts and would be deployed behind `ERC1967Proxy` contract, from the `OpenZeppelin` package.

 ## Core Contracts

-### UnstructuredStorageVersionised.sol

-This contract encapsulates the logic for initializing and upgrades proxied contracts on a versioned basis by the dedicated owner.
-It inherits from the OpenZeppelin's `Ownable` and `UUPSUpgradable` contracts.

-### AaveIncentivesControllerStub.sol

-Contains logic with empty implementation of `IAaveIncentivesController`'s `handleAction()` method.
-This contract will be used as implementation on the initial deployment of the AStETH token.
-In the future implementation will be upgraded to `AaveAStETHIncentivesController` contract.
-Inherits from `UnstructuredStorageVersionised.sol` contract.

 ### AaveAStETHIncentivesController.sol

 Contains logic to the linear distribution of reward tokens across holders of AStETH, proportional to the number of tokens the user hold.
-Contract inherits from `UnstructuredStorageVersionised.sol` contract and implements Unstructured Storage pattern to simplify future updates of incentivization logic.
+Contract inherits from the OpenZeppelin's `Ownable` contract and implements Unstructured Storage pattern to simplify future updates of incentivization logic.
 The contract uses `RewardsUtils` library to reusable and convenient work with rewards